BenMKT/Bookstore/README.md

 ```

 Method 2:
-Open './dist/index.html' in your browser of choice
+Open './build/index.html' in your browser of choice

 ### Deployment

 You can deploy this project using [github pages](https://docs.github.com/en/pages/quickstart)
-or a web-hosting platform of your choice.
+or a web-hosting platform of your choice preferably [Render](https://render.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>